attilamonteiro/attila.readme/README.md

 - 🌱 I’m learning Python, Data Science and Machine Learning (well, the learning path is a lifetime journey...).
 - 💬 Ask me about anything, I love to talk about a lot of topics, not only programming.
 - ⚡ Fun fact:
-  - :PS4: I love to play PS4.
+  - 🎮 I love to play games.
-  - :jp: I watch too much animes when I have time.
+  - 🗾 I watch too much animes when I have time.
-  - :laughing: I love memes.
+  - 🤣 I love memes.

 [![Instagram](https://img.shields.io/badge/Instagram-E4405F?style=for-the-badge&logo=instagram&logoColor=white)](https://instagram.com/attilamonteiro)